lborguetti/lborguetti.github.io/about.md

 Hi!
 Thanks for spend your time reading my blog.

-My name is Luciano, I work with Unix-like operating system for a long time.
-When making your kernel was funny and took a long time.
+My name is Luciano, I working with Unix-like operating system a long time ago.
+Make and run your kernel was very funny.

+I like the approach of solving complex problems with simple solutions, and want to write about it.